Boosting galactic outflows with enhanced resolution: Numerical setup

 We then implement an additional refinement criterion, splitting gas cells in 8 where $\lcool$ is positive (i.e. only cooling gas) and unresolved by at least $\lcool / (N_{\text{cells}} \, \Delta x) < 1$, where $\Delta x$ is the spatial resolution at a given level of the mesh hierarchy.
 We allow $N_{\text{cells}}$ to take different values at different levels along the mesh hierarchy.

 The right columns of Figure~\ref{fig:amr} show the resulting spatial resolutions with this new strategy, resolving $\lcool$ with $N_{\text{cells}}=8$ down to 72, 36 and 18 pc (second, third and fourth columns respectively).
 The structure of the galactic disc (bottom) and its dense ISM (deep blue) where star-formation occurs is visually similar in all cases, until we reach a cooling length refinement matching the maximal ISM resolution (right-most column).
-Even in this case however, we show in Appendix~\ref{app:similarsfs} that our new refinement scheme adds resolution in the diffuse gas around the disc, but does not impact the ISM properties, the location of star formation and the feedback conditions.
+Even in this case however, we show in Appendix~\ref{app:similarsfs} that our new refinement scheme adds resolution in the diffuse gas around the disc, but does not impact the location and densities at which star formation occur and supernovae explode.

 Rather, targeting $\lcool$ introduces large amount of additional off-the-disc-plane resolution that tracks discrete plumes and shells of outflowing gas as they expand and mix with the inner CGM (top panels of Figure~\ref{fig:amr}).
 The filamentary structure extending off the galaxy is visibly more extended from left to right, but remains contained by avoiding unnecessary resolution in the hot halo where densities are lower and the cooling lengths larger (white).